kermitt2/grisp/nerd-data/doc/hadoop.md

 ## Common issues with Hadoop

-Starting hadoop might fail for various reasons, we try to cover here the most common ones:
+Starting hadoop commonly fails for various reasons, we try to cover here the most common ones:

 - password-less authentication is not configured on localhost: